 10 A somewhat different example occurred in January 2009 when, writing in an academic journal, Professor David Nutt, Chairman of the Advisory Council on the Misuse of Drugs, said that taking ecstasy was no worse than the risks associated with "equasy" (short for Equine Addiction Syndrome), a term he invented to describe people's addiction to horse-riding which causes 10 deaths and more than 100 road traffic accidents a year.
 This caused a fuss which was tolerated by Ministers.

 But then, in October 2009, the Centre for Crime and Justice Studies published a lecture by Professor Nutt accompanied by a press release which said that "Professor Nutt argues strongly in favour of an evidence-based approach to drugs classification policy and criticises the `precautionary principle', used by the former Home Secretary Jackie Smith to justify her decision to reclassify cannabis from a class C to a class B drug".
 The press release also quoted the Centre's Director as saying that "Professor Nutt's briefing gives us an insight into what drugs policy might look like if it was based on the research evidence, rather than political posturing and moralistic positioning".
 This was a step too far for the Home Secretary who promptly sacked the professor even though he was not a civil or public servant.
 Indeed, he was unpaid.
 Home Secretary Alan Johnson nevertheless took the view that Professor Nutt had gone beyond giving advice and had begun to campaign on an essentially political issue.
 In a letter to The Guardian he noted that "There are not many kids in my constituency in danger of falling off a horse - there are thousands at risk of being sucked into a world of hopeless despair through drug addiction".
-(See also Note 1 below.)
+(See also Notes 3 and 4 below.)

 11 The Treasury's Permanent Secretary, Sir Nick Macpherson, published an analysis in February 2014 which was highly critical of one key policy of the Scottish National Party, even though it was conceivable that the the SNP could become a junior member in a future UK government.
 The advice had been specially prepared for publication at the request of current Ministers, and the key paragraph read as follows: 'Currency unions between sovereign states are fraught with difficulty.
 They require extraordinary commitment, and a genuine desire to see closer union between the peoples involved.
 As the Treasury paper points out, the great thing about the sterling union between Scotland, Wales, Northern Ireland and England is that it has all the necessary ingredients: political union, economic integration and consent.
 What worries me about the Scottish Government’s putative currency union is that it would take place against the background of a weakening union between the two countries, running counter to the direction of travel in the eurozone.'